-The buyer will schedule the inspection, and his/her Realtor will schedule the inspection through Centralized Showing Services, and you will confirm or decline via text.
+The buyer will schedule the inspection, and his/her Realtor will schedule the inspection through Showing Time, and you will confirm or decline via text.
 Most inspectors do not work evenings or weekends so usually the inspection takes place during a weekday.
 It’s essential that the home inspection occur quickly as it often takes the inspector 1-2 days to write the report after the inspection.

 Sellers should not be present for the home inspection.
 Instead, it’s a time for the buyer and the buyer’s Realtor to be alone in the property with the inspector.